-It’s a good day when years of grants and tech assistance by NOAA and the Hawaii Coastal Zone Management Program lead to a new climate adaptation policy.
+The Takeaway: It’s a good day when years of grants and tech assistance by NOAA and the Hawaii Coastal Zone Management Program lead to a new climate adaptation policy.

 The Hawai‘i Climate Change Mitigation and Adaptation Commission adopted a new policy to improve disaster recovery preparedness, recommending that agencies and communities work together to develop and strengthen local policies.
 The commission’s action is a direct response to Guidance for Disaster Recovery Preparedness in Hawaiʻi, a publication made possible by funding from the Hawaii Coastal Zone Management Program and grants and technical assistance from the NOAA Office for Coastal Management.
 The University of Hawai‘i Sea Grant College Program partnered with the state’s Department of Land and Natural Resources and Office of Planning on the guide.

 To fund the guide, a NOAA Regional Coastal Resilience Grant of $845,000 was matched with other grants, bringing total project support to $1.27 million over three years.
 Funding also supported additional products:

 - Hawai‘i Sea Level Rise Vulnerability and Adaptation Report

 - Guidance for Addressing Sea Level Rise in Community Planning in Hawaiʻi (slated for 2020)